 In these algorithms characteristic traits of classes D and N are searched using the sets D_0 and N_0 .
 Traits are Boolean functions on $w_1, w_2, ..., w_m$.
 The object \mathbf{w}^i has the trait, if the value of the corresponding function, calculated for it, is true, and does not have the trait, if it is false.
 A trait is a characteristic trait of the class D, if the objects of the set D_0 have this trait more often than the objects of the set N_0 .
-A trait is a characteristic trait of the set N_0 .
-A trait is a characteristic trait of the objects of the set N_0 have this trait more often than objects of the set D_0 .
+A trait is a characteristic trait of the class D, if the set D_0 have this trait more of the set N_0 have this trait more of the set N_0 have this trait more of the set D_0 .